-By Al Carlos Hernandez on December 6, 2010
+By Dr. Alan Carlos Hernandez on December 6, 2010

 HOLLYWOOD (Herald de Paris) – Maria Richwine is the first Latina Playboy Bunny to ever become a serious actress and model.
 She has joined the ranks of such luminary former Bunnies as Gloria Steinem, Debra Harry of Blondie and Lauren Hutton.
 Born Maria Agudelo in Colombia, her parents viewed the USA as a land of opportunity both educationally and economically.

 Her father brought the family to the US when she was just a little girl.
 In NYC, they took her to see the Rockettes and “Breakfast At Tiffany’s” at Radio City Music Hall.
 Audrey Hepburn’s performance as “Holly Go Lightly” was such an inspiration to her and made such an impression that she decided that one day she would become an actress.

 Richwine’s family later moved to Los Angeles, where she studied ballet, jazz and modern dance for eight years.
 She attended high school and college and majored in foreign languages with the intention of becoming an interpreter at the United Nations.
 During that time she began teaching aerobics classes at the Century West Health Club in Century City.
 Across the way from the Health Club was the Los Angeles PLAYBOY CLUB.
 One of the students in her class was “The Bunny Mother” who was the person responsible for training and hiring all the Playboy Bunnies.
 Maria was offered and accepted the job and became a Playboy Bunny for the next four years.